Porthtowan: Beaches

+Porthtowan Beach on the north coast of Cornwall, England.

+Lushington Beach near Porthtowan, Cornwall, England.

 Porthtowan beach is a family and surfing Blue Flag beach.
 Designated Area of Outstanding Natural Beauty (AONB), along the coast are Gullyn Rock, Diamond Rock and sandstone and slate cliffs.
 It has more recently become well known as a surf resort and the surf club building.
 This is where the judges can be found for the annual SAS Rip Curl Cornish and Open Longboard Championship.
 The beach is kept under the constant scrutiny of the St Agnes based charity Surfers Against Sewage, which was founded in 1990 to improve water quality in Chapel Porth, Porthtowan, and Trevaunance beaches.